 Bored at home?
 Don’t know what to do?
 Tired of watching Netflix, browsing on your phone and checking the fridge?
+What cheap things to do at home are available?
 You are not alone!

 2020 will be a year referenced in the history books.
 It is the first time that the world faces a global pandemic in a high level of online connectivity and technological advancement.
 A high number of people worldwide are staying at home as a precautionary measure to avoid the spread of Covid-19, many of them still working.
 With nowhere to go, boredom is a battle for many.

-Here is a list of things you can do to take advantage of your down time:
+Here is a list of 10 cheap things you can do at home to take advantage of your downtime:

 Make a list of people you haven’t talked to in a while.
 Let them know you are thinking of them and you would like to catch up.
 Set up a reminder and have fun!